shankie-codes/arts-impact-data-tech-spec/phases/1-prototype-off-the-shelf.md

 * No code
 * Quick turnaround, easy to make changes
-* Mockup data entry forms and API for free
+* Mock-up data entry forms and API for free

 ##Disadvantages